 We’re not going to be able to station somebody at the house.
 We aren’t in a position staffing-wise to provide any level of permanent security for any individual.
 We will continue to patrol the neighborhood for parking issues…When people have ongoing problems we encourage them to install cameras to provide evidence of what might be happening.
 It’s not real expensive.
 Other options could be the installation of motion detectors, lighting, alarm systems or private security.

 I’m pretty sure the Sanduskys can afford security cameras, motion detectors, and an alarm system.
-Or don’t.
+Or not.
 I don’t really care.
 I’m not saying that I condone violence…I’m just saying I understand.
 And, if you’re that much in denial (as the Sanduskys seem to be), then it’s their problem.